whitefusionhq/esbuild-plugin-html-modules/README.md

 ## Transforming Styles

 > [!WARNING]
 > The `extractScopedStyles: true` experimental option was removed in v0.8.
-We recommend you use the newer `@scope` standard in a global stylesheet if you want to author "scoped" light DOM styles.
+We recommend you use the usual CSS nesting—or soon, the newer `@scope` standard—in a global stylesheet if you want to author "scoped" light DOM styles.

 If you define `extractGlobalStyles: true`, then any `style` tag featuring a `scope="global"` attribute or a `global` boolean attribute will have those styles extracted out of there and included in esbuild's CSS bundle output.